mikebway/knative-poc/docs/Installation.md

 kubectl patch configmap/config-istio -n knative-serving --patch-file patch-config-istio.yaml
 ```

-**IMPORTANT:** You probably would not want to do anything like this on a production cluster.
-Together with the
-`config-domain` ConfigMap patch below, this makes all of your Knative service publicly accessible!
-That's useful
-for our purposes here, but not a good idea in general.

 ### Configure webhook domain(s)

 Inform Knative which domain name suffixes to use for services that are to be exposed outside the cluster: